Pandemic Orders and industry requirements are regularly updated

 - practise good hygiene by regularly washing your hands or using hand sanitiser

 - cough or sneeze into a tissue or your elbow

 - maintain a thorough routine of cleaning and disinfection

 - wear a suitable fitted face mask

-Where masks are required to be worn under Victorian CHO Directions, employers must take reasonable steps to ensure that employees wear a face mask while at work.
+Where masks are required to be worn under Pandemic Orders made by the Victorian Minister for Health, employers must take reasonable steps to ensure that employees wear a face mask while at work.

 It is lawful not to wear a face mask at work when a risk assessment determines that wearing one would create a health and safety risk.